 People of color represent nearly 70% of all Brooklyn’s residents, yet there are significant racial disparities in the distribution of power, resources, and opportunities in our communities.
 We strongly believe addressing systemic racism and injustice is the first step in our mission of building a more fair and just Brooklyn for everyone.

 WHAT IS RACIAL JUSTICE?

-Our institution-wide Racial Justice Lens was developed in partnership with our Racial Justice Advisory Council of local and national experts.
-This tool ensures that we consider race as we analyze problems, look for solutions, and define success in our grantmaking, governance, and advocacy.
-Working with the Council we have established clear benchmarks and outcomes to ensure that we make measurable progress towards our goals.
+Our institution-wide Racial Justice Lens was developed in partnership with a council of local and national experts.
+This framework ensures that we consider race as we analyze problems, look for solutions, and define success in our grantmaking, governance, and advocacy.
+We position the following at the core of our work on racial justice:

 - Understanding and naming root causes of racial inequities

 - Acknowledging historical trauma stemming from systemic racism

 - Supporting opportunities for healing and empowerment

 - Ensuring that those directly affected by structural racism are centered in decision-making

 - Measure and track outcomes in advancement of racial justice through philanthropy